Philippine troops find stash of banknotes as fighters pull back

 Fighting erupted in Marawi after a bungled raid aimed at capturing Isnilon Hapilon, whom Islamic State proclaimed as its "emir" of Southeast Asia last year after he pledged allegiance to the group.
 The U.S. State Department has offered a bounty of up to US$5 million for his arrest.

-On Monday, President Rodrigo Duterte offered a bounty of 10 million pesos (US$200,000) to anyone who "neutralised" Hapilon, and 5 million pesos for each of the two leaders of the Maute group, one of four factions that banded together to take the town.
+On Monday, President Rodrigo Duterte offered a bounty of 10 million pesos (US$200,000) to anyone who "neutralised" Hapilon, and 5 million pesos for each of the two brothers who founded the Maute group, one of four factions that banded together to take the town.

+Police on Tuesday arrested a man who identified himself as the father of the Maute brothers.
+He was in a vehicle along with other members of his family that was stopped at a checkpoint in Davao City, 260 km (160 miles) to the southeast.

+"As a patriarch and the father of the Maute brothers ...
+I guess he can still persuade his sons to stop the fighting in Marawi and once and for all surrender to the government," regional military spokesman Brigadier General Gilbert Gapay told the news conference.

-Año said an estimated 100 Maute militants were holding out, and the military was checking on a report that one of its founding leaders, Omar Maute, had been killed in an air strike.
+Armed forces chief Año said about 100 Maute militants were holding out in Marawi, and the military was checking a report that one of the brothers, Omarkhayam, had been killed in an air strike.

-Duterte, who launched a ruthless "war on drugs" after coming to power a year ago, has said the Marawi fighters were financed by drug lords in Mindanao, an island the size of South Korea that has suffered for decades from banditry and insurgencies.
+Duterte, who launched a ruthless campaign against drugs after coming to power a year ago, has said the Marawi fighters were financed by drug lords in Mindanao, an island the size of South Korea that has suffered for decades from banditry and insurgencies.

-Jo-Ar Herrera, a military spokesman, said the discovery of the stash of banknotes and cheques was evidence that the militants had links to international terrorist groups.
+Jo-Ar Herrera, a military spokesman, said the discovery of the banknotes and cheques was evidence the militants had links to international terrorist groups.
 However, he said an investigation was needed to establish the facts.

 It is possible that the money came from a bank that was raided on the first day of the siege.
 Herrera told Reuters last week that a branch of Landbank had been attacked and he had heard that one of its vaults was opened.